xaviervia/washington/README.md

 script named `.washington` in the current working directory that makes the actual requiring, and it then executes that script.
-This is because of the isolation policy of Node.js that limits access to data declared but not explicitly exported with `module.exports` if the required script is located in a  different part of the directory tree.
+This is because of the isolation policy of Node.js that limits access to data declared but not explictly exported with `module.exports` if the required script is located in a  different part of the directory tree.
 The `.washington` script is removed once the execution is completed.